 Communion (also known the Lord’s Supper or Eucharist) is one of the two primary sacraments of the Christian Church through the ages.
 In Communion we are reminded of God’s grace and mercy.
-The bread and juice are symbols that represent the body and blood of Jesus Christ.
-Christ, through the Holy Spirit, is present when we participate in Communion, and He draws us into more intimate friendship with God.
+Christ, through the Holy Spirit, is present when we participate in Communion, by eating the bread (the body of Christ) and drinking the cup (the blood of Christ), and He draws us into more intimate friendship with God.

 In what we know now as “The Last Supper,” Jesus shared the Passover meal with his closest followers on the night he was betrayed.
 At that meal, Jesus taught his disciples that the Passover was a sign that pointed to Him.
 He was the spotless lamb whose body would be broken and whose blood would be shed for the forgiveness of sins.
 “While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying, ‘Take and eat; this is my body.’
 Then he took the cup, and when he had given thanks, he gave it to them, saying, ‘Drink from it, all of you.
 This is my blood of the covenant, which is poured out for many for the forgiveness of sins.
 I tell you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in my Father’s kingdom.”
 (Matthew 26:26-29)